 Specific Activities and Organizational Leads

-- Workforce Commission Implementation: Aim is to develop and implement an infrastructure to support continued collaboration and communication across sectors and to build on existing relationships and efforts statewide to fulfill the vision of elevating Early Childhood professionals to a priority profession.
+Workforce Commission Implementation aims to develop and implement an infrastructure to support continued collaboration and communication across sectors and to build on existing relationships and efforts statewide to fulfill the vision of elevating Early Childhood professionals to a priority profession.
 View the Commission Report.

-- Coaching Collaboration: Seeks to improve Early Child Care Education quality and reduce staff turnover by providing coach training, reflective practice, and technical assistance.
+The Coaching Collaboration seeks to improve Early Child Care Education quality and reduce staff turnover by providing coach training, reflective practice, and technical assistance.

-- Center on Reflective Practice: Assists in mitigating the effects of the emotionally intrusive nature of the work by helping individuals examine their current and past actions, emotions, experiences, and responses in order to evaluate their work performance and learn to improve in the future.
+The Center on Reflective Practice assists in mitigating the effects of the emotionally intrusive nature of the work by helping individuals examine their current and past actions, emotions, experiences, and responses in order to evaluate their work performance and learn to improve in the future.

-- Cultivating Healthy Intentional Mindful Educators (CHIME): Created by University of Nebraska Extension to support and enhance the well-being of EC educators.
+Cultivating Healthy Intentional Mindful Educators (CHIME), created by University of Nebraska Extension, seeks to support and enhance the well-being of EC educators.
 The program provides education and guidance on how to incorporate mindfulness and reflective practice into daily routines, teaching and care-giving.
 Benefits for the health and well-being of both providers and young children include reduced stress, improved emotion management, better sleep quality, increased focus and attention, and enhanced relationships.